Lefty Frizzell: Recording career

-During a show at the "Ace of Clubs," Jim Beck, the owner of a Dallas recording studio, took notice of Frizzell.
-Beck had deals with several major record producing labels and maintained connections with the many publishers.
+During a show at the "Ace of Clubs", Jim Beck, the owner of a Dallas recording studio, took notice of Frizzell.
+Beck had deals with several major record producing labels and maintained connections with many publishers.
 Impressed with Frizzell's performance, he invited him to make a free demo at the studio.
 In April 1950, he cut several demos of Frizzell singing his own songs, including "If You've Got the Money (I've Got the Time)," which Beck took to Nashville where he pitched it to Little Jimmy Dickens, who disliked the song.
 However, Columbia Records producer Don Law heard the cut and liked it.
 After hearing Lefty in concert, he signed the singer and recorded him for the first time.

 "If You've Got the Money (I've Got the Time)" became a two-sided smash hit in 1950 upon its release; the b-side was the song Frizzell wrote to his grief-stricken wife Alice from jail, "I Love You A Thousand Ways."
 These songs launched him into stardom and within two years, he had gone to register 13 Top 10 Country hits.

 By 1951, he had perfected his vocal style and refined his guitar skills.
 He began working with a core group of Dallas-based studio musicians, including pianist Madge Suttee.
 In January 1951 he signed a contract that designated Jack Starnes Jr. as his manager.
 That contract conflicted with another contract Frizzell had signed, leading Starnes to file a major lawsuit against Frizzell, which was settled out of court a year later.
 Also in early 1951, Frizzell formed the Western Cherokees, led by Blackie Crawford, and soon they became his primary band for both live and recording sessions.
 During this stage of his career, he was in the studio extensively, recording singles.
 His third single, "I Want to Be With You Always", was No. 1 for 11 weeks in 1951.